Removing paint from wood/wooden furniture

 - The paint I want to be removed contains lead

-- The surface has a lot of detail, groves, etc.
+- The surface has a lot of detail, groves, and hard to reach places, etc.

 When not to strip wood/furniture